DiscourseDB/discoursedb-core/discoursedb-io-edx/README.md

 ```
 - Select the "Import..." context menu from the Package Explorer view
 - Select "Check out Maven projects from SCM" option under the Maven category
-- On the window that is presented choose the link "Find more SCM connectors in - the m2e Marketplace
+- On the window that is presented choose the link "Find more SCM connectors"
 - Find connector for Git...install...restart
 ```